metas-mk/100-days-of-code/r2-log.md

   }
 ```

-- alternatively can be solved in using ES6 arrwof function instead.
+- alternatively can be solved in using ES6 arrwow function instead.

 ```js
 onFormSubmit = event => {